Orientation is a day and a half experience beginning with check-in on day one and ends with class registration on day two, which is around 1 p.m.

 Yes, it is our goal that every student leaves orientation with a full schedule.
 We do have some circumstances, which are unforeseen, which may impede our goal.

 There will be plenty of classes to register for, and some seats will be reserved in first-year level courses for entering students.

-Students will receive an orientation brochure through the mail the first week of April.
+Students will receive an orientation brochure through the mail in late February.
 Included will be details about the program and information on how to have an orientation reservation.
-If you have not received a brochure, please contact us via email at firstname.lastname@example.org.
+If you have not received a brochure, please contact us via email at email@example.com.

 It is sad to hear that you will not be able to attend Orientation, however if it does happen, please call the Dean of Students office at 515-271-2835 to notify us.

 There are a limited number of spaces available for each academic college.
 Sessions will fill quickly.
 If for any reason you need to change from one session to another your options may be limited depending on your timing.
 Please contact our office at 515-271-2835 or via email at firstname.lastname@example.org to request a date change.

 If you have any questions, please call the Dean of Students Office at 515-271-2835 or email us at email@example.com.